 - Mental math: the teacher would call out an addition or subtraction sentence (or write it on the board) and students would find the frame for the sum or difference.

 And here are some pictures of their placements in use.

 Didn’t I tell you this is a great little tool?
 If you think of other ideas to add to the routines listed, please comment and share.
-Click here to grab your copy of the placement.
-It’s sized to print on 11 x 17 (which works great for using it with counters), but you can “fit” it to print on other sizes as well.
+Click here to grab your copy of the two versions of the placement.
+They’re sized to print on 11 x 17 (which works great for using it with counters), but you can “fit” them to print on other sizes as well.